latenitefilms/BRAWToolbox/docs/README.md

 **_No more transcoding.
 No more waiting.
 No more massive ProRes files._**

-BRAW Toolbox is used by over **3.81K** Final Cut Pro editors from all around the world!
+BRAW Toolbox is used by over **3.82K** Final Cut Pro editors from all around the world!

 It's been used on **feature films**, **televisions series** and **high-end television commercials**.

+BRAW Toolbox even works with **Blackmagic URSA Cine Immersive** files - and you can switch between the two lenses!

 > [:icon-desktop-download: Click here to **buy** on the **Mac App Store**](/buy)